rebeccafennelly/mealworm-repo/README.md

 # CHALLENGE NOTES

-Create both the NavBar and CardBack components to the specifications below
+- Create both the NavBar and CardBack components to match the screenshot below
+- Use the first recipe's details from data/recipes.js to populate the CardBack component

 ## Solution screenshot